pretix/pretix-docs/docs/guides/pretixscan/android.md

 If you want to record ticket holders leaving your event, you can use pretixSCAN's exit mode.
 This is useful if you want to allow ticket holders to enter your event multiple times, but only if the same ticket is not currently checked in to the event.
-It is also useful if you want to add tickets that have attended the event and then left back to the quota, thus allowing you to sell more tickets.
+It is also useful if you want to add tickets whose holders have attended the event and then left back to the quota, thus allowing you to sell more tickets.

 If you want to allow **multiple entries** per ticket, then your check-in list must allow re-entering after an exit scan.
 In order to enable that, open the [pretix backend](https://pretix.eu/control/) and navigate to :navpath:Your event → :fa3-check-square-o: Check-in:.